HassanKashif-pro/Ai-Chat-Bot/backend/README.md

 ---

 Today was the worst and most messed up problem in my code, it was not just one bug it was a whole bunch of them...I solved most of it with the help of a senior but still iam working on the problem that the chatbot is not responding...

+---

+Accidently pushed the whole project changes now i can't revert it so iam writing this to aware about the latest commit not working properly fine....